Fatigue limit: Typical values

 Typical values of the limit ($S_e$) for steels are one half the ultimate tensile strength, to a maximum of 290 MPa.
 For iron, aluminium, and copper alloys, $S_e$ is typically 0.4 times the ultimate tensile strength.
 Maximum typical values for irons are 24 ksi, aluminums 19 ksi, and coppers 14 ksi.
 Note that these values are for smooth "un-notched" test specimens.
 The endurance limit for notched specimens (and thus for many practical design situations) is significantly lower.

 For polymeric materials, the fatigue limit has been shown to reflect the intrinsic strength of the covalent bonds in polymer chains that must be ruptured in order to extend a crack.
-So long as other thermo chemical processes do not break the polymer chain (i.e. ageing or ozone attack), a polymer may operate indefinitely without crack growth when loads are kept below the intrinsic strength.
+So long as other thermo-chemical processes do not break the polymer chain (i.e. ageing or ozone attack), a polymer may operate indefinitely without crack growth when loads are kept below the intrinsic strength.

 The concept of fatigue limit, and thus standards based on a fatigue limit such as ISO 281:2007 rolling bearing lifetime prediction, remains controversial, at least in the US.

+Modifying factors of fatigue limit

+The fatigue limit of a machine component, Se, is influenced by a series of elements named modifying factors.